In this blog, you will learn about tips for IELTS speaking. So, let’s get started.

 IELTS Speaking Test Information

-- The speaking test is a face to face speaking test in a room with an examiner.
+- The speaking test is a face-to-face speaking test in a room with an examiner.

 - For all candidates, there is only one speaking test.
 The speaking test is the same for academic and GT candidates.